 Progesterone alone

 This is used when estrogen is being taken in another form.
-For example, someone using an estrogen spray or gel may choose to take the protective progesterone as a tablet.
+For example, someone using an estrogen pill, spray, or gel.

-Micronized progesterone is available as the brand Prometrium.
-It is associated with lower risks of serious blood clots, including DVT and PE, and breast cancer when compared with synthetic forms of this hormone, including the brand Provera.
-Read more here.
+Micronized progesterone is available as a generic and the brand Prometrium.
+It is associated with lower risks of serious blood clots, including DVT and PE, and breast cancer when compared with synthetic forms of this hormone, for example the brand Provera.

 Patches